-By Kristen Edens, St. Louis Business Writer, Managing Midlife
+Written by Kristen Edens, St. Louis business writer, Managing Midlife

 Are you the caregiver or family representative for a parent or another older adult?
 If so, you are likely to help that person downsize in the future, probably sooner rather than later.
 If the downsizing involves a long distance move, then the process is more complicated.

 More than just packing up boxes and belongings, you will be thinning out a household of memories.
 The challenge is to do so while keeping your sanity — and that of your older friend or family member — in check.